 In 1984, he was vice-president of the South African Society of Journalists.
 He served as an executive member of the SA Press Council in 1994/5, the Freedom of Expression Institute in 1993/4 and 2009/14 (as chair) and the Anti-Censorship Action Group in 1988-1994.
 He was chairman of the South African Conference of Editors for 1996 and co-chaired a task group with the Black Editors Forum which in October 1996 brought both bodies into a new umbrella editors’ body, the South African National Editor’s Forum.

 Harber co-edited two editions of the The A-Z of South African Politics (Penguin 1994 and 1995), The Troublemakers: South Africa’s Fiesty Investigative Reporters (Jacana, 2010) and What is Left Unsaid: Reporting the South African HIV Epidemic (Jacana, 2010).
 He authored Diesploot (Jonathan Ball, 2011) and The Gorilla in the Room (MampoerShorts, 2013).
 He has contributed to a number of other books, newspapers and magazines including Newsweek, the New York Times, The Guardian and Leadership magazine.

 When Harber retired as Mail and Guardian editor after 12 years, Archbishop Desmond Tutu spoke at his farewell: “I want to pay a very warm tribute to Anton Harber whom I first met when he was reporting on the Eloff Commission for the Rand Daily Mail 1982/3 … It would be common cause to say he has gone on to be an outstanding innovative and courageous journalist producing a newspaper held in very high regard round the world for its independence and fearless speaking of the truth without fear or favour.”

 In 1996, Harber helped put together a consortium to bid for privatised radio licences, a group which was the only one to win two licences.
-In March 1997, Harber was appointed CEO of Kagiso Broadcasting, owners of a number of media interests, and in October 1997 an executive director of Kagiso Media Limited, listed on the JSE.
+In March 1997, Harber was appointed CEO of Kagiso Broadcasting, and in October 1997 an executive director of Kagiso Media Limited, listed on the JSE.
 He served as a member of the boards of East Coast Radio (Pty) Ltd, Jacaranda 94.2fm (Pty) Ltd; Ofm (Pty) Ltd, Systems Publishers (Pty) Ltd, Radmark (Pty) Ltd and Kagiso Exhibitions (Pty) Ltd.